Tournament Series Rules

 - Partial or total disability of a team member.

 - A team member qualifies and accepts the invitation from a “Professional” tournament series after registration has been concluded.
-Professional tournament series include, but are not limited to, Bassmaster Elite Series, Major League Fishing, FLW Tour Boaters and the National Professional Fishing League.
+Professional tournament series includes, but not limited to, Bassmaster Elite Series, Major League Fishing, FLW Tour Boaters and the National Professional Fishing League.

 - Military Deployment.